 This method can achieve up to 1mm of compression at the fracture or osteotomy site.
-As the eccentrically placed Polyaxial Compression Screws are tightened, their heads move down the ramp in the Plate and the bone segments are compressed together.
+As the eccentrically placed Polyaxial Compression Screw is tightened, its head moves down the ramp in the Plate and the bone segments are compressed together.
 Select the appropriate Drill Guide and Cortical Drill according to the Plate size: